-The requirements include: 6.0 courses, full details of which can be found in the Academic Calendar.
-Please consult with the French Department and the HBA Program Services Office for help planning how to fit these 6.0 courses into your AEO and HBA years.
-There are required courses that must be completed in first and second year.
+Full details of the Certificate can be found in the Academic Calendar.
+Please consult with the Department of French Studies and the HBA Program Services Office for help planning how to complete all HBA2 requirements as well as the French Certificate requirements in your AEO and HBA years.
+Please note that there are required courses that must be completed in first and second year.